josephdpurcell/how-to-remove-invasive-plants/presentations/2025-01-27-IGC/content.md

 When: always

-How:

-- Divide and concquer; goal is unmanaged wild areas, but to get there you need managed wilding areas, and also establish some managed (TODO: without plants)
+#### Divide and Conquer

+<p style="text-align:left">Don't require focus:</p>

+- Unmanaged barren areas that don't require maintenance (eg. driveway, house, garage).
+- Unmanaged native areas that are wild.
+Check annually before invasives seed/flower.
+- Unmanaged invasive areas that are contained.
+Check annually they are contained (no seeds/flowers).

+Note: example of unmanaged invasive is wintercreeper with no trees, or a smothered area.

+#### Divide and Conquer

+<p style="text-align:left">Require focus:</p>

+- Managed native areas that are progressing into wild but still require weeding and invasive removal.
+- Managed invasive areas should immediately be converted into managed native or unmanaged invasive by containment.

 ### Poison

 Reduce a plant's energy stores, reproductive means, access to food, or energy production through chemical means.

-When to use:

-Poison: permanently kill by chemical means; this is the most difficult option, you must handle with care and do so knowing risks

-When to use: cancer analogy, destructive means for greater good
+When: cancer analogy, destructive means for greater good

-How:

-- Not covered is roundup (bc Triclopyr is what’s used) and spraying (bc it’s more aggressive and careless than what I like, which is precision)
-- Substances
-  - Triclopyr
-  - White vinegar
-  - Salt
-- Application
-  - Dauber
-  - Squirt bottle
+#### Triclopr

+CAUTION!
+Poison is poison, handle accordingly!

+- Put on plastic gloves
-  - Dawn bottle
+- Fill dauber bottle
-- Technique
-  - Cut then apply
+- Cut plant or bend to expose stem
-  - Use gloves and eye protection
+- Daub a few times until stem cut is saturated
+- Do NOT touch your skin!
-  - Don’t do it when it rains, 24 hrs
+- Apply when it is not going to rain for 24 hrs

+Note: Used by Dept. of Land Stewardship.
+Alt method is squirt bottle.

+#### White Vinegar and Salt

+I've experimented with 50% White Vinegar (the regular 3% stuff) and 50% rock salt.
+Seems to kill growth of that stem.

 ### Removal

 Remove a plant from an area through mechanical means.

-When to use: always when you have the strength
+When: always when you have the strength

-How:

-- Dig: don’t hurt yourself
-- Cut roots w loppers
+Note: don't hurt yourself!

+#### Plants <2'

+<p style="text-align:left">Tend to do fine pulling by hand:</p>

+- Key is to get all of the root!
+- Delicate plants like Creeping Thistle and Japanese Knotweed can sometimes be pulled by hand when the soil is very wet without much fuss.
+- Sometimes I first loosen with a quick trowel jab.
+- For strong roots like Amur Honeysuckle saplings you can yank away.

+#### Plants >2'

+<p style="text-align:left">Requires strategy:</p>

+- First, cut the canopy down to the ground.
+Loppers are preferred tool.
+- Dig surrounding the stump about 1' away from center.
+If shovel can't cut the root dig until roots are exposed and use loppers.
-- Pry up with bar
+- Pry up with bar.
-- Wait till it’s wet
-- Pull roots
-- BURN!
-Many plants regrow
+- Easier when soil is wet.
+- Be careful!
+Know when its too big.
+- Regular stretching and exercise can boost your skill.

 ### Legal Understanding

 Understand the legal constraints of invasive plant removal.

 When: always know the basics

+#### TODO

 How: